Location Phoenix, AZ

 Tempe Streetcar Projects: The Tempe Streetcar project provides a commuting solution for the City of Tempe by connecting a residential area at Apache Boulevard, across from the Arizona State University campus in Downtown Tempe, with Rio Salado Parkway at a busy commercial/business center terminus.
 The Streetcar also enables intermodal connection with Valley Metro’s light rail system at Mill Avenue and Apache Boulevard.

-Hill also managed hundreds of conflicts between the OCS with both underground and overhead utilities.
-Similarly, we helped to identify and resolve conflicts between the Streetcar track slab and the existing road geometry and the local drainage system, which encompassed additional grading and paved areas beyond the original design.
+Hill also managed hundreds of conflicts between the OCS and underground and overhead utilities.
+Similarly, we helped identify and resolve conflicts between the streetcar track slab, the existing road geometry, and the local drainage system.
+The team’s solution encompassed additional grading and paved areas beyond the original design.
 Additional power connections between local providers and service entry systems were made during construction as well.
 In each case, the team discussed design and construction methods, with Hill providing independent cost estimates to provide clarity and increase cost certainly.

 Another key area where Hill directly contributed to project success was through design evaluation support.
 Reviewing designs during construction, we identified modifications such as simplified traffic signals and streetlight connections, unnecessary catch basins, duct bank changes, and even contract allowance adjustments.
 Our work resulted in a $4 million credit to the project.
 The team also contributed to Integration Test Coordination for the project, as well as Safety & Security Certification.

-Operations and Maintenance Center Expansion Project: The $90 million, design-build Operations and Maintenance Center Expansion Project (OMCEXP) delivered yard and shop facilities to accommodate 40 new vehicles along with all associated maintenance and service space requirements, including critical infrastructure upgrades.
+Operations and Maintenance Center Expansion: The $93 million, design-build Operations and Maintenance Center Expansion Project (OMCEXP) delivered yard and shop facilities to accommodate 40 new vehicles along with all associated maintenance and service space requirements, including critical infrastructure upgrades.
 Now completed, the expansion enables Valley Metro to maintain a fleet of approximately 90 vehicles, compared to the former capacity of 50 vehicles.
 Hill provided project management and resident engineering support for the OMCEXP.

-The project also revamped the cooling systems in the MOW and MOE buildings, and especially in the shop spaces for the light rail vehicle (LRV) mechanics.
-The MOE now cools 174,000 SF of shop space to 75 F year-round with a fresh air ERV / ARU cooling tower system.
+The project also revamped the cooling systems in the MOW and MOE buildings, especially in the shop spaces for the benefit of light rail vehicle (LRV) mechanics.
+The MOE now cools 174,000 SF of shop space to 75 degrees Fahrenheit year-round with an air rotation unit (ARU) cooling tower system.
 The project also added an additional substation to the yard, replaced train wash equipment, improved system safety by installing a new sanding system for the LRVs, and added two new cleaning platforms.
-Notably, these systems needed to allow for two new dynamic vehicle envelopes: the Siemens LRVs and the Brookville streetcars, as well as accommodate the current Kinkisharyo LRVs for clearance and safety in the shop and yard.
+Notably, these systems needed to allow for two new dynamic vehicle envelopes to accommodate the Siemens LRVs and the Brookville streetcars, as well as the current Kinkisharyo LRVs, for clearance and safety in the shop and yard.